eranamar-zz/eranamar.github.io/_posts/2017-05-18-Recurrent-Neural-Network---Recent-Advancements.markdown

 </span>.
 </div>
 <div class="Indented">
-We ends up with a sum of two components: one that depends on the current input and one that depends on the past (i.e. <span class="MathJax_Preview"><script type="math/tex">
+We end up with a sum of two components: one that depends on the current input and one that depends on the past (i.e. <span class="MathJax_Preview"><script type="math/tex">
 \mathbf{h}^{\left(t-1\right)}
 </script>
 </span> which encodes information about previous time steps), and the component with larger magnitude will dominate the transition.
 If <span class="MathJax_Preview"><script type="math/tex">